PLUG

 What is the analyst price target for Plug Power?

 The consensus analyst price target is $2.83, approximately 12% below the current trading price of $3.22.
-Per the analysis above, even sell-side analysts covering hydrogen names collectively see downside from current levels.
+Even sell-side analysts covering hydrogen stocks collectively see downside from current levels.

 Are Plug Power insiders buying stock?